awsdocs/amazon-rds-user-guide/doc_source/USER_CopyDBSnapshot.md

 Use the procedures in this topic to copy a DB snapshot\.
 For an overview of copying a snapshot, see [Copying a DB Snapshot or DB Cluster Snapshot](USER_CopySnapshot.md)

 If your source database engine is MariaDB, Microsoft SQL Server, MySQL, Oracle, or PostgreSQL, then your snapshot is a DB snapshot\.
 If your source database engine is Aurora, then your snapshot is a DB cluster snapshot\.
-For instructions on how to copy a db cluster snapshot, see [Copying a DB Cluster Snapshot](USER_CopyDBClusterSnapshot.CrossRegion.md)\.
+For instructions on how to copy a DB cluster snapshot, see [Copying a DB Cluster Snapshot](USER_CopyDBClusterSnapshot.CrossRegion.md)\.

 For each AWS account, you can copy up to five DB snapshots at a time from one AWS Region to another\.
 If you copy a DB snapshot to another AWS Region, you create a manual DB snapshot that is retained in that AWS Region\.
 Copying a DB snapshot out of the source AWS Region incurs Amazon RDS data transfer charges\.